dietrichl-cyber/larsdietrich.github.io/index.md

   <p>
     Together with my colleague and friend Christian Schmidt, I co-authored a textbook Chemistry for Biologists, first published in November 2014 and now available in its second edition.
 The book introduces chemistry from the ground up, helping biology students in their early semesters build a solid and intuitive understanding of chemical principles and processes relevant to life sciences.
-Our goal was to create an accessible, step-by-step guide that makes chemistry clear and engaging for everyone entering the field of biology.<br>
+Our goal was to create an accessible, step-by-step guide that makes chemistry clear and engaging for everyone entering the field of biology.<br><br>
     <strong>Schmidt C, Dietrich L (2022).</strong>
     <em>Chemie im Biologiestudium: Von Grund auf verständlich erklärt.</em>
     Second Edition.
 Springer Spektrum.